How to say good afternoon in japanese

 Using the right greetings also shows that you are familiar with the cultural norms and expectations, which can create a sense of comfort and trust between the parties involved.

-See also How to play the banjo
+See also How to tighten radiator valve

 Whether you are meeting someone for the first time or have an existing relationship, using the proper greeting in Japanese is essential.
 It reflects your understanding and respect for their culture and can greatly influence the outcome of your interactions.